roche-emmanuel/cleaning_data_project/Codebook.md

 	* activity : the name of the activity performed
 	* subject : the ID of the subject corresponding to this line

-The following variables correspond to features already present in the initial data set but renamed by removing "-" and parenthesis.
+The following variables correspond to features already present in the initial data set but renamed by removing "-" characters and parenthesis:

 	* tBodyAccMeanX
 	* tBodyAccMeanY